 Keep a copy of medical records.
 Immunization records have become so important in the last 18 months!
 Keep a copy of yours handy.
 Be sure you’re registered with the CDC’s state vaccination tracking system for easy recall and verification.

 Navigating the healthcare system with a chronic illness can be tough.
-I hope these tips have been helpful for you!
+I hope these tips have been helpful to you!

 Join a Community of Chronic Illness Warriors

 Here at Aila Health, we support people in their chronic illness journey.
 Join our community and connect with other people like you.
 Share your journey with others who truly understand what you are going through.
 Learn from others’ experiences and how they navigated their condition.
 Learn more.